vibecoders-eu/guides/guides/how-to-contribute-a-guide.md

 ### Code Block Example

-Use triple backticks and specify the language for code blocks:
+Use triple backticks(``` at the start and same at the end of the code) and specify the language for code blocks:

 ```
 # Example: A simple shell command